Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 Can we add a lock to make these four steps atomic?
 The answer is no.

-- the database and cache are two different systems, we cannot have a distributed transaction across them.
+- The database and cache are two different systems; we cannot have a distributed transaction across them.

 - The processes do not share the same memory space, so in-memory lock will not work.

-Best pratice:
+Best practice:

 - database.set(key, user)